Belni22/OCTViewer/README.md

 The files for the frontend are located in the folder "src" to open the files for the backend, you will find them in the folder "api".

 ## Starting the backend
+After you have cloned the Github directory, please proceed as follows:
 To configure and start the backend, please read the following [readme](api/README.md) This is a short guide on how to start the backend.

 ## Starting the frontend
-After you have cloned the Github directory, please proceed as follows:
+After you have started the backend, open a new terminal.

 First enter the following command:
 ````